Blue Flower

 Displays: Items from the old store room in the visitor centre were moved to the shed, leaving the room free to show items found when making the meadow on new illuminated shelves and a small multimedia screen for slideshows of the work and the meadow in flower.
 Pictures of us creating the meadow are on the wall.

 Purchases: We bought responsibly and locally, the mower was from Breckland Mowers of Attleborough, wood for the shed from Kings Lynn & Swaffham, seeds from Boston, insect hotels from Great Yarmouth, Etsy picnic bench from Wolverhampton.
 Many other items were from Amazon Smile, supporting British wildlife charities.
+Most of the grant was spent on machinery needed to create and maintain the area, as a lot of preparation, cutting paths and annual maintenance is needed on wildflower meadows.

-Slideshows: I created three slideshows: Making the meadow, which now includes putting the picnic bench and insect hotels there; the meadow in flower throughout the first season; and a Combination of both.
+Slideshows: I created three slideshows: Making the meadow, which includes putting the picnic bench and insect hotels there; the meadow in flower throughout the first season; and a Combination of both.
 These are for the multimedia screens in the visitor centre and are also on Youtube.

 Maintenance: The project is complete but wildflower meadows need a lot of annual maintenance, see the Wildflower Meadow Maintenance page to see what is involved and what we have done so far.